-Since the cause of Carpal Tunnel is the compression of the median nerve within the wrist, decompression or release surgery is also available on the NHS as a form of treatment.
-This procedures requires surgery and will not be considered by a healthcare professional unless the condition is very severe and other treatments have not worked.
+Decompression or release surgery is also available on the NHS.
+As it is a surgical intervention, this procedure will not be considered by a medical professional unless the condition is very severe and other treatments have not worked though.

 How can The Compensation Experts help?

 If you have been affected by CTS or VCTS and believe it to be work-related The Compensation Experts can provide legal assistance and help you obtain compensation on a No Win No Fee basis.
 Our offices are open Monday–Friday 9 am–5 pm and our expert advisors are always on hand to discuss.
 If you are thinking about making a claim why not get in touch today for a brief, no-obligation chat today.

 If you believe that your workplace environment or your tasks at work have caused CTS to develop, you should first speak to your employer to ask for reasonable adjustments to be made.
 If these do not occur, and you then develop the condition or your condition worsens, then your employer is liable and you may be able to claim compensation from them.